Practical, no-nonsense, fast and affordable virtual marketing counsultation and support

 What is the scope of your Content & Communications offer?

-Strategic content is critical if you want to get leads from your website, so I can give you a strategy, guidance and structure that ensures ROI.
+Strategic content is critical if you want to get leads from your website, enable sales teams, build customer loyalty and engage employees.
+I can give you a strategy, guidance and structure that ensures ROI.
 I am also a good storyteller and project leader and can create narrative content that conveys your value proposition in an interesting way- e.g. case studies, customer-facing or executive presentations, explainer videos, etc..
 Read ‘4 Ways A Content Consultant Can Help‘ for more insight.
 I can also help with Internal Communications.

 What is the scope of your Social Media offer?